A brief teaching statement

 This course was taught virtually in fall 2020.
 I developed Zoomnosis, a rudimentary Zoom activity for introducing the idea of density-dependent vs. frequency-dependent parasite transmission using breakout rooms.
 Outlined here.

 Evolutionary Biology Graduate Student Workshop at Mountain Lake Biological Station.
-Curt Lively, Lynda Delph and I teach a week-long course for early graduate students from.
-The course is held at UVA’s Mountain Lake Biological Station usually during a week in July.
+A week-long course held at UVA’s Mountain Lake Biological Station during the summer.
 Students from all over are welcome.
 We think it’s most helpful for students who are in the summer after the first year of their PhD and gearing up to write their dissertation proposal.
 During this week, you’ll identify important questions in evolutionary biology, talk science with your peers, and learn to communicate your ideas in writing.
 This workshop is modeled off a course established in 1988 by Stephen Stearns and hosted by the University of Basel every year since in Guarda, Switzerland.
 We’ve developed our workshop to allow more North American graduate students to take advantage of this historic model for evolution education.
 You can find more details here and an overview of our inaugural course on the front page of MLBS’s annual newsletter.

 UVA BIOL 20Su Spillover.
 Taught in June 2020 as a daily virtual seminar for incoming freshman during the Covid-19 pandemic.
 Where, when and why do pathogens jump to new hosts?
 And what happens next?
 In this course, we seek answers to these questions in scientific articles, popular science writing, and discussion.
 Along the way, you’ll learn some of the basic principles and approaches of disease biology and build a foundation with which to understand past, present and future pandemics.
 During these four weeks, you will also practice skills that will help you in your college-level science classes, like written and oral communication, interpreting graphs, and formulating hypotheses.
 The small learning community provides a safe, structured environment in which to practice and grow – the connections you form here will facilitate the transition to working, learning